Why we shouldn’t yet be worried about the latest new Covid variant

 In contrast, B.1.640.2 appears to have been limited to minor clusters here and there, as seen in southeastern France where 12 people were infected with the variant, according to a non peer-reviewed study released before Christmas.

-The ‘index case’ - the first individual identified at the heart of a cluster - was vaccinated against Covid and had returned from Cameroon three days before his positive result.
+The “index case” - the first individual identified at the heart of a cluster - was vaccinated against Covid and had returned from Cameroon three days before his positive result.

 The study claims he developed “mild” respiratory symptoms the day before his diagnosis.

 However, when the scientists took a dive into Cameroon’s own genomic data, they were unable to find any sequences of B.1.640.2, suggesting the variant either hasn’t been detected in the country yet, or originated from elsewhere.

 Perhaps it could be the case that the French traveller had a fleeting encounter with someone in an airport who was infected with B.1.640.2.
-At this stage, we simply don’t know.
+At this stage, we simply do not know.

 Regardless, the alarm bells have yet to be rung when it comes to this particular variant.

 Tom Peacock, a virologist at imperial College, said B.1.640.2 was “not one worth worrying about too much” at the moment.

 “This virus has had a decent chance to cause trouble but never really materialised,” he said on Twitter.

 Other close viral cousins of B.1.640.2 have similarly been in circulation for weeks, but have also struggled to make an impact.

-As to why it has this variant hasn’t been as successful in spreading as Omicron - despite its high mutation count - we can only speculate.
+As to why it has this variant has not been as successful in spreading as Omicron - despite its high mutation count - we can only speculate.

 Although B.1.640.2 carries many of the same mutations seen in previous variants of concern, much depends on how they combine with one another to shape the characteristics of the virus.